-After traversing a rocky path through hemlocks, the trail arrives at the base of a cliff.
+After traversing a rocky path through hemlocks and pines, the trail arrives at the base of a cliff.
 It climbs rather steeply over rocks to the right of the cliff and continues on a footpath below the crest of the ridge.
-Soon, the trail bears left, climbs through a boulder field, and proceeds through an open area, with blueberries and pitch pines, to reach the crest of the ridge.
+Soon, the trail bears left, climbs on a rocky footpath through a boulder field, and proceeds through an open area, with blueberries and pitch pines, to reach the crest of the ridge.
 This is the start of the most interesting and dramatic part of the hike

-The trail turns right and continues to climb along exposed rock outcrops, with views to the south and east over the Wallkill Valley as far as the Hudson Highlands.
+The trail bears right and continues to climb along exposed rock outcrops, with views to the south and east over the Wallkill Valley as far as the Hudson Highlands.
 Sky Top may be seen to the northeast, and the Catskills in the distance to the north.
-Just beyond, the trail follows a narrow path to the right of a sloping rock slab.
-Next, the trail climbs to the very edge of the cliff, with a sheer 300-foot drop.
+After climbing some more, the trail follows a narrow path to the right of a sloping rock slab.
+Next, the trail climbs steeply to the very edge of the cliff, with a sheer 300-foot drop.
 Using extreme caution, you can peer over the sharp cliff edge and see the vast boulder field below – probably the moraine of a small glacier that remained after the main ice sheet had melted away.
 This is another good place for a break.

-The trail continues to run along the cliff edge, then heads slightly inland.
-Finally – a little over three miles from the start – you’ll arrive at a junction with the red-blazed Millbrook Mountain Trail (marked by a sign for "Lake Minnewaska").
-This is your return route, but first, continue ahead on the trail (now blazed red) for a few hundred feet to a sign for Millbrook Mountain, turn left and climb the rock slab to the edge of the cliff – the summit of Millbrook Mountain, which offers an even broader view than those you’ve seen until now.
-After taking in the view, return to the trail junction and turn left onto the red-blazed trail.
+The trail continues to climb along the cliff edge, passing some more viewpoints, then heads slightly inland.
+Finally – a little over three miles from the start – you’ll arrive at a junction with the red-blazed Millbrook Mountain Trail.
+This is your return route, but first, continue ahead on the blue-blazed trail for 100 feet to a sign for the Millbrook Mountain Path.
+Here, you should turn left and climb the rock slab to the edge of the cliff – the summit of Millbrook Mountain, which offers an even broader view than those you’ve seen until now.
+After taking in the view, return to the first trail junction and turn left onto the red-blazed Millbrook Mountain Trail.